Abd Allah ibn Yazid: Life

 Abd Allah was the son of the Umayyad caliph Yazid I (r.
 680–683) and his wife Umm Kulthum, the daughter of the veteran commander Abd Allah ibn Amir of the Banu Abd Shams, the clan to which the Umayyad family belonged.

 After the deaths of Yazid and his eldest son and successor, Mu'awiya II, in 683 and 684, Umayyad rule collapsed across the Caliphate.
 Most of the provinces and the military districts of Syria, the metropolitan province of the Umayyads, recognized the anti-Umayyad Abd Allah ibn al-Zubayr of Mecca as caliph.
 The Banu Kalb, old tribal allies of the Sufyanids (the line of Umayyads descended from Yazid's father, founder of the Umayyad Caliphate Mu'awiya I) under whom they held privileged positions in the caliphal court, rallied the Umayyad loyalist tribes in Syria to appoint Mu'awiya II's replacement.
-In the recriminations in Damascus between supporters and opponents of the Umayyads, the governor Dahhak ibn Qays al-Fihri, who backed Ibn al-Zubayr, arrested Yazid's cousin Walid ibn Utba ibn Abi Sufyan, but he was freed by Abd Allah, his brother Khalid and their Kalbite backers.
-The chief of the Kalb, Ibn Bahdal, was a cousin of Yazid, and nominated Khalid and Abd Allah as his candidates for caliphal office.
-He was opposed by the other loyalist tribesmen due to Khalid and Abd Allah's young ages.
+In the recriminations in Damascus between supporters and opponents of the Umayyads, the governor Dahhak ibn Qays al-Fihri, who backed Ibn al-Zubayr, arrested Yazid's cousin Walid ibn Utba ibn Abi Sufyan.
+Still, he was freed by Abd Allah, his brother Khalid, and their Kalbite backers.
+The chief of the Kalb, Ibn Bahdal, was a cousin of Yazid, and he nominated Khalid and Abd Allah as his candidates for the caliphal office.
+The other loyalist tribesmen opposed him due to Khalid and Abd Allah's young ages.
 Instead, a distant Umayyad relative, Marwan ibn al-Hakam, was appointed and led the Umayyad war efforts against the pro-Zubayrid tribes in Syria, defeating their leader Dahhak at the Battle of Marj Rahit in 684.

-Abd Allah was known as the "finest archer of the Arabs of his time", according to the historian al-Tabari (d.
+Abd Allah was known as the "finest archer of the Arabs of his time," according to the historian al-Tabari (d.
 923).
-He was called "al-Uswar", from the Persian word for "horseman".
+He was called "al-Uswar," from the Persian word for "horseman."
 Al-Tabari quoted an unnamed poet as saying of Abd Allah: The people claim that the best of all Quraysh [the tribe of the Islamic prophet Muhammad and all the caliphs] when they are mentioned is al-Uswār.

 Marwan was succeeded by his son Abd al-Malik, voiding the previous succession arrangements whereby Khalid was heir apparent, followed by another Umayyad, Amr al-Ashdaq ibn Sa'id ibn al-As.
 The latter led an attempted coup against Abd al-Malik in Damascus in 689, which the Caliph squashed.
 Abd Allah was married to al-Ashdaq's daughter and counselled him not to respond to summons following the failed coup.
 Al-Ashdaq dismissed his brother-in-law's concerns and met with the Caliph, who had him executed.
-Abd Allah later served as the commander of the right wing of Caliph Abd al-Malik's army when it wrested control of Iraq from the Zubayrids in the Battle of Maskin in 691.
+Abd Allah later served as the right-wing commander of Caliph Abd al-Malik's army when it wrested control of Iraq from the Zubayrids in the Battle of Maskin in 691.
 His brother Khalid commanded the left wing.